gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 her voice muffled by Maddy's suddenly-tighter hug.

 "Sorry."
-Maddy released her little sister and swallowed.
+Maddy released her little sister and swallowed the sudden lump in her throat.
 Maybe the darkness hadn't been so bad after all…

 The hard white light showed what Dockety's chest lamp had not.
-Faint water stains blotched the walls of the corridor.
+Water stains blotched the walls of the corridor.
 Here and there shallow scorch marks ran across the concrete.
-Maddy had never seen them before, but she recognized them instantly from stories: they were laser burns.
+Maddy had never seen them before, but she recognized them instantly from the story books she and Gumption had borrowed from Special Leaf: they were laser burns.

 The hole that Dockety had almost fallen into took up three quarters of the corridor.
-Its edges and corners were too square to be natural, and after a moment Maddy realized that half a dozen of the concrete blocks the floor was made of had fallen into a space below them, leaving just enough room on one side to get past walking single file.
+Its edges and corners were too square to be natural.
+Half a dozen of the concrete blocks the floor was made of had fallen into whatever lay below them, leaving a ledge on one side just wide enough to walk single file.

 "Well?" the crackly voice said, still cheerful but slightly impatient.